prebid/Prebid.js/README.md

 To add a bidder adapter, see the instructions in [How to add a bidder adaptor](http://prebid.org/dev-docs/bidder-adaptor.html).

 Please **do NOT load Prebid.js inside your adapter**.
 If you do this, we will reject or remove your adapter as appropriate.

 ### Code Quality

-Code quality is defined by `.jscs` and `.jshint` files and errors are reported in the terminal.
+Code quality is defined by `.eslintrc.js` and errors are reported in the terminal.

-If you are contributing code, you should configure your editor with the provided `.jscs` and `.jshint` settings.
+If you are contributing code, you should [configure your editor](http://eslint.org/docs/user-guide/integrations#editors) with the provided `.eslintrc.js` settings.

 ### Unit Testing with Karma